 The new VM will be launched into a Resource Group in your Azure Tenant.
 If the Resource Group does not yet exist, then our deployment wizard will help you with the necessary commands, and you can ignore the rest of this section.

 However, if you want to launch into a Resource Group which already exists, then you'll need to ensure that the Canary App has been granted the Contributor role on the Resource Group before running our deployment commands.
-This is described in more detail in the Azure documentation (search for "give the app registration access to the resource group"), but here's the steps you'll need to take:
+This is described in more detail in the Azure documentation (search for "Assign a Role"), but here's the steps you'll need to take:

 1. Make sure you've authorised the Canary App, using the link in the first step of the deployment wizard.

 2. Sign into the Azure Portal and browse to the Resource Groups.

 3. Select the existing Resource Group you want to launch the Azure Canary into, and then select Access control (IAM).
 Under Add select Add role assignment

 At this point the Resource Group is now accessible to the Canary App for launching VMs.